Questions? AskAuckland

 • Includes standard-date Quarter courses

-• Includes Auckland Online courses offered in sessions
+• Includes University of Auckland Online courses offered in sessions

 End of second Friday following course start date